 BY: KAYLA ZADEL, @KZADEL

 What’s up Molly Green fam?
-My name is Kayla Zadel and I’m the founder and creative director of KaylaZadel.com– a go-to resource for my TV segments, as well as all things style, travel and more.
+My name is Kayla Zadel and I’m the founder and creative director of KaylaZadel.com– a go-to resource for my TV segments, as well as all things style, travel, and more.

 Whew!
 With the formalities out of the way, let’s talk about outfit planning.
-I’m thrilled to partner with Molly Green to chat about this because if you ask anyone that knows me, putting together ensembles is what I love to do.
+I’m thrilled to partner with Molly Green to chat about this because if you ask anyone that knows me, putting together ensembles are what I love to do.
 (Besides eat, of course!)
 I’ve been told that I always look “put together” and I’m sure that has something to do with planning.
 With that being said, I hope by reading this you can fool people into believing that too!
 But seriously, my goal is to give some valuable pointers.